 Serpent Archetype Examples (+ Carl Jung)

-Psychologist Carl Jung wrote extensively about the Serpent Archetype in his writings, notably regarding its significance when appearing in an individual’s dreams.
+Psychologist Carl Jung wrote extensively about the Serpent Archetype in his writings and Jungian psychology books, notably regarding its significance when appearing in an individual’s dreams.

 Jung believed that the serpent was a symbol of the unconscious.
 If an individual dreamed of a serpent Jung believed this was indicative that the person was going through a process of healing and resolving psychological issues or trauma from earlier in their life.

 The serpent was, he believed, symbolic of an untapped part of the individual or an unused resource which they possessed and which they could make use of as part of their recovery.
 The serpent was also representative of their intuition, instincts and spirituality.

 As a result of all these aspects, Jung believed that the serpent would appear in the dreams of an individual when they were experiencing times of transition and change.

 - White Bird, Black Serpent, Red Book: Exploring the Gnostic Roots of Jungian Psychology Through Dreamwork – by Stuart Douglas

 - The Good and Evil Serpent: How a Universal Symbol Became Christianized – by James H Charlesworth